span is a compact view over a contiguous range of data.

 ◆ span() [3/7]

-Constructs a span from two pointer
+Constructs a span from two pointers.

 This performs an assertion check in debug builds which will terminate the application if the specified size does not match the extent.